Falkland Islands: Sovereignty dispute

 The UK and Argentina both assert sovereignty over the Falkland Islands.
 The UK bases its position on its continuous administration of the islands since 1833 and the islanders' "right to self-determination as set out in the UN Charter".
 Argentina claims that, when it achieved independence in 1816, it acquired the Falklands from Spain.
 The incident of 1833 is particularly contentious; Argentina considers it proof of "Britain's usurpation" whereas the UK discounts it as a mere reassertion of its claim.

-In 2009 the British prime minister, Gordon Brown, had a meeting with the Argentine president, Cristina Fernández de Kirchner, and said that there would be no further talks over the sovereignty of the Falklands.
-In March 2013 the Falkland Islands held a referendum on its political status: 99.8% of votes cast favoured remaining a British overseas territory.
+In 2009, the British prime minister, Gordon Brown, had a meeting with the Argentine president, Cristina Fernández de Kirchner, and said that there would be no further talks over the sovereignty of the Falklands.
+In March 2013, the Falkland Islands held a referendum on its political status: 99.8% of votes cast favoured remaining a British overseas territory.
 Argentina does not recognise the Falkland Islanders as a partner in negotiations.

+However, in May 2024, newly elected Argentine president Javier Milei, expressed general acceptance and tolerance for British rule, for the time being, noting it could take decades for Argentina to gain control of the islands.
+Though asserting "We [will not] relinquish our sovereignty" over the islands, Milei said they would not "seek conflict with the United Kingdom" over them, preferring to resolve the dispute "within the framework of peace."